Saturday, December 29, 2007

 "Yes, that's what love is.
 It's what makes the game become the falcon, the falcon become the man, and the man, in his turn, the desert.
 It's what turns lead into gold, and makes gold return to the earth."

-"I don't understand what you're talking about," the desert
+"I don't understand what you're talking about," the desert said.`

 "But you can at least understand that somewhere in your sands there is a woman waiting for me.
 And that's why I have to turn myself into the wind."